Health care, behavioral health care, mental health services, and more

 - Outpatient Services include: therapy and psychiatric medication management

-MI Health Link offers an integrated approach to health care.
-Both Southwest Michigan Behavioral Health and your Integrated Care Organization – Aetna or Meridian work collaboratively to provide you medical and behavioral health care.
+MI Health Link offers an integrated approach to health care through your Integrated Care Organization (Meridian or Aetna).
 The MI Health Link program is offered to individuals who:

 - Have full Medicare and full Medicaid